Eco-Business Special Report

 Such progress notwithstanding, Southeast Asia still faces an arduous journey ahead, with only five years left to run towards the regional renewables target and its energy transition at present not compatible with the Paris Agreement’s objective of keeping global heating well below 2 degrees Celsius.

 Across the region, fossil fuels remain core to power plans, with some countries only just getting started.
-Laos—a nation notorious for its reckless pursuit of hydropower—has begun eyeing coal power exports as a means of spurring economic development, while Myanmar—where more than 40 per cent of the population still lack access to electricity—expects coal will make up 30 per cent of the generation mix by 2030.
+Laos—a nation notorious for its reckless pursuit of hydropower—has begun eyeing coal power exports as a means of spurring economic development, while Myanmar—where more than 40 per cent of the population still lacks access to electricity—expects coal will make up 30 per cent of the generation mix by 2030.

 Even Vietnam—where coal consumption has tripled over the past decade—still plans to build 15 other coal plants with a combined capacity of 17.4 GW by 2024.
 Its coal pipeline remains Southeast Asia’s second-largest.